jianliu10/jianliu.github.io/_posts/1998-01-01-docker-docker-composer.md

 ### You can build an image from a Dockerfile, and you can pull an image from a Docker Registry, but what happens when you supply both?

+use "-f <absolute path to DockerFile>" or "-f <relative path to DockerFile>" where DickerFile is search in context root.

 If you add build: "." to a service that will build a Docker image out of the Dockerfile that exists in the directory when you build or up your composer file.

 If you add image: "postgres:10.3-alpine" to a service that will pull down that image from the Docker Hub when you pull or up your compose file.